microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/enabling_prettier.md

     node common/scripts/install-run-rush.js prettier || exit $?
     ```

+7. Make the file executable: `chmod +x pre-commit`

-7. To actually install the hook, run `rush install`.
+8. To actually install the hook, run `rush install`.

-8. Before finally merging your PR, you may want to run `prettier . --write` one last time to reformat any files
+9. Before finally merging your PR, you may want to run `prettier . --write` one last time to reformat any files
     that may have been modified before we installed the hook.

 You're done!
 Whenever changes are committed to Git, they will now be automatically prettified.